A murder mystery with applications for conservation efforts in Madagascar

 Investigating Sex Differences in Modern Human Skulls

 Staring on the subway is simply not polite.
 I learned this lesson the hard way many times over after first moving to NYC from small-town Pennsylvanian suburbia.
 Even though I know the rules now, I still occasionally transgress—particularly when I see an amazing pair of eyebrows.
-I’m not talking about the ubiquitous brow liner fashionable New . . .
+I’m not talking about the ubiquitous brow liner . . .

 Women and Negotiation in Academia